RikudouSage/GogDownloader/README.md

   directory                        The target directory, defaults to current dir. [default: "/Downloads"]

 Options:
       --no-verify                                              Set this flag to disable verification of file content before downloading.
 Disables resuming of downloads.
-  -o, --os=OS                      Download only games for specified operating system, allowed values: windows, mac, linux -l, --language=LANGUAGE          Download only games for specified language.
+  -o, --os=OS                                                  Download only games for specified operating system, allowed values: windows, mac, linux
+  -l, --language=LANGUAGE                                      Download only games for specified language.
 See command "languages" for list of them.
       --language-fallback-english                              Download english versions of games when the specified language is not found.
   -u, --update                                                 If you specify this flag the local database will be updated before each download and you don't need  to update it separately
+      --exclude-game-with-language=EXCLUDE-GAME-WITH-LANGUAGE  Specify a language to exclude.
+If a game supports this language, it will be skipped.
+      --retry=RETRY                                            How many times should the download be retried in case of failure. [default: 3]
-  -h, --help                       Display help for the given command.
+      --retry-delay=RETRY-DELAY                                The delay in seconds between each retry. [default: 1] --skip-errors                                            Skip games that for whatever reason couldn't be downloaded -h, --help                                                   Display help for the given command.
 When no command is given display help for the list command
   -q, --quiet                                                  Do not output any message -V, --version                                                Display this application version
       --ansi|--no-ansi                                         Force (or disable --no-ansi) ANSI output -n, --no-interaction                                         Do not ask any interactive question -v|vv|vvv, --verbose                                         Increase the verbosity of messages: 1 for normal output, 2 for more verbose output and 3 for debug
 ```